Cap-go/docs/plugin/debugging.md

 To debug on Android, you need to access the device from Android Studio:

 * Click View > Tool Windows > Device File Explorer or click the Device File Explorer button in the tool window bar to open the Device File Explorer.&#x20;
-* Select a device from the drop down list.
+* Select a device from the dropdown list.
 * Open the path **data/data/APP\_NAME/** where **APP\_NAME is your app ID.**

 ![image](https://user-images.githubusercontent.com/4084527/166708728-8f96fc73-5d90-426f-8d27-301697347a5f.png)